Beebalm, Bergamot, Oswego Tea, Horsemint

 Monarda Sugar Buzz™ ’Cherry Pops’

 Monarda didyma L. is the correct and accepted scientific name for this species of Monarda.
-Both the genus and species described by Carl von Linnaeus in the first edition of Species Plantarum in 1753.
+Both the genus and species described by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 The Monarda didyma Sugar Buzz™ series was patented by Walters Gardens.

 I bought two pots of Monarda Sugar Buzz™ ’Cherry Pops’ from Wildwood Greenhouse on June 7 in 2018 while I was plant shopping with my sister and brother-in-law.

 Origin: Cultivar from Walters Gardens.
 The species is native to eastern North America.